Spain: Athletes take on police duties in the face of a pandemic

 Craviotto was the standard-bearer for the Spanish delegation at the closing ceremony in London.
 Thanks to his Olympic record, the Spanish committee was preparing to reappoint him as the standard-bearer for the Tokyo opening ceremony – or one of them, since the committee was considering naming a woman to create a duo in office.

 “They were just talking about it when the coronavirus thing started.
 And the subject has been left to speak, ”said Craviotto.
-“I don’t know how to say right now how things have turned out.
-I don’t think it’s time to ask the Olympic Committee who will be the standard bearer.”
+“I don’t know how to tell right now how things turned out.
+I don’t think it is time to ask the Olympic Committee who will be the standard bearer. ”

 Like other countries, Spain allows elite athletes to occupy positions in the military or police forces.
 Their functions are generally limited to offering speeches against drug use and against bullying in schools.